borukva/Private-Horses/README.md

 ---

+Only the owner can interact with their horse, donkey, or mule, except for operators and players with the `private-horses.interact` permission.

+Additionally, a new gamerule, `private-horses.disable_damage`, has been added.
+By default, it is disabled, but when enabled, it prevents any damage to tamed horses, donkeys, and mules, except for fall damage and damage from their owner.

 Also, I adapted the idea of transferring the animal from [Transferable Pets](https://modrinth.com/plugin/transferable-pets) mod. <br>
 It works same way: leash your horse/donkey/mule, press shift and right-click on a player you want transfer to.